eva-nikolai/eva-nikolai.github.io/index.md

 <br><br>

 ---
-**Identifying Most Impactful Census Variables on Population in the South Bend/ Elkhart Region**
+**Population Drivers in the South Bend/ Elkhart Region**
 <br><br>

-In collaboration with the South Bend/ Elkhart Regional Partnership, a prominent institution guiding local business and community development for five counties in Indiana and Michigan, this project aimed to identify the most influential factors affecting population dynamics in the region.
-Additionally, the project aimed to establish a replicable framework for the Partnership to conduct similar analyses using Census data in the future.
+In consultation with the South Bend/ Elkhart Regional Partnership, an institution guiding local business and community development for five counties across Indiana and Michigan, this project identifies the most influential factors affecting population in the region and provides a replicable framework/ data management tool for the Regional Partnership's future usage and website/ dashboard design.

 The project was driven by the following objectives:

-* Provide the Regional Partnership with insights on the top Census ACS measured variables that have a significant impact on population trends across the five counties in the region.
+* Identify the top Census ACS measured variables with a significant impact on population across the five counties
-* Develop a scalable and replicable data management tool to support future analyses by the Partnership.
+* Utilize API web scraping, text cleaning, and statistical/ machine learning models to create datasets and extract insights
-* Utilize advanced techniques such as API web scraping and machine learning models to extract valuable insights from large US Census datasets.
+* Develop a data management tool to support future analyses by the Partnership

-The outcomes of this project aimed to empower the South Bend/ Elkhart Regional Partnership with actionable knowledge, enabling them to make informed decisions and strategize community development initiatives based on the identified influential factors impacting population dynamics.
-Additionally, the replicable data management tool would serve as a valuable resource for the Partnership, facilitating efficient and consistent analyses of Census data in the future and to improve their current Regional Talent Dashboard on their website.
+The outcomes of this project can be utilized by the South Bend/ Elkhart Regional Partnership to strategize decisions for community development initiatives based on the identified factors impacting population dynamics.
+Additionally, the data management tool can be used to facilitate future analyses of Census data and improve their current Regional Talent Dashboard on their website.

 <br><br>
 [Summary](summary_loan)